Open menu

 b) Searchspring

-The company is primarily focused on delivering accurate search results thanks to live indexing and semantic search.
-Searchspring also offers advanced merchandising possibilities.
-Store teams can make arrangements for various search queries: e.g., move the bestselling, highly rated, or more marginal products to the top of the search results.
+The company is primarily focused on delivering accurate search results thanks to live indexing and semantic search. also offers advanced merchandising possibilities.
+Store teams can make arrangements for various search queries, e.g., move the bestselling, highly rated, or more marginal products to the top of the search results.

 c) Sooqr

-This solution is compatible with Magento and aims to improve search performance both in speed and relevance terms.
-Sooqr states to leverage attributes for fetching accurate results, filtering, and sorting.
-The company says its error tolerance is able to cope with up to 80% of users’ mistakes.
+This solution is compatible with Magento and aims to improve Magento search relevance and speed. states to leverage attributes for fetching accurate results, filtering, and sorting.
+The company says its error tolerance is able to cope with up to 80% of users' mistakes.

 d) Klevu

-The provider utilizes machine learning and natural language processing for the sake of accurate search results.
-Besides this, Klevu offers an AI-based merchandising strategy and personalized product recommendations.
+The provider utilizes machine learning and natural language processing for the sake of relevant search results.
+Besides this, offers an AI-based merchandising strategy and personalized product recommendations.

 Third-party SaaS Search Tools vs. MySQL and Self-hosted Elasticsearch: What’s the Difference?